MathiasMagambo/radai/README.md

  5. Authenticate Spotify

  Run Spotify Desktop as the same Linux user that will run Radai.
 Sign into your Spotify account once.
+If you're running a headless server you can open Spotify with a GUI using Xvfb and log in using your qr code.

  Authenticate spotifyd as that same user: